Junaid-Hussain/DP-200-Implementing-an-Azure-Data-Solution/instructions/dp-200-07_instructions.md

 ## Task 5: Running the Pipeline

+1. Make sure you have data flow debug selected.

 1. Go to the pipeline1 tab in the canvas.
 Because Azure Synapse Analytics in Data Flow uses [PolyBase](https://docs.microsoft.com/sql/relational-databases/polybase/polybase-guide?view=sql-server-2017), you must specify a blob or ADLS staging folder.
 In the Execute Data Flow activity's settings tab, open up the PolyBase accordion and select your ADLS linked service and specify a staging folder path.

+1. **Note:-** If the validation shows error "PrimaryGenre does not exist in mapped columns" , please try to create the dataflow from scratch.

     ![PolyBase configuration in Azure Data Factory](Linked_Image_Files/M07-E03-T05-img01.png)